 The friendly and homely atmosphere we have created at Forest Lodge ensures that people are able to continue their lifestyle with personal privacy and dignity.
 In the peace and tranquillity of our lovely home and gardens, individuals are supported by a high standard of care provision.

 The house has single and shared rooms, many with en-suite WC facilities.
 All rooms have been individually designed and decorated and are furnished comfortably.
 In addition, there are three spacious lounges, a large airy dining room and two purpose-built activity rooms.
-Forest Lodge also has two reminiscence areas, which are very popular, including a country store and café area.
+Forest Lodge also has two reminiscence areas for visitors to have quality time with the family.

 - Experienced staff team